 The vibrating wire piezometer, a technology used in civil engineering, has been adapted to monitor ground water levels.
-Basically, a transducer is placed at the desired depth in a borehole or well and is sealed in place.
-Measurements are then taken at the ground surface using a computer and a data logger.
+The piezometer is placed at the desired depth in a borehole or well and is sealed in place.
+Measurements are taken at the ground surface using a computer and a data logger.
 This technique was first used by DNR Waters in WY99 to continue the record of a Mt.
-Simon aquifer obwell which was sealed due to development.
-This technique has also been used for a Franconia/Ironton/Galesville well, sealed by the property owner, so that a new monitoring point has been added to the network.
-The technology holds great promise for enhancement of ground water level monitoring.
+Simon aquifer obwell, which was sealed due to development.
+The technique has now been used for many wells throughout the state.
+In addition, drilling for a multi-point piezometer in southern Dakota County is proceeding.
+Several vibe wires have already been installed at this location.
+When complete, piezometers will be inplace in each aquifer and confining layer from the Shakopee Formation down into the Mt.
+Simon aquifer.
+These data points are expected to contribute valuable data for understanding the interaction and replenishment of our water supply aquifers.